-FREQUENCY: Spring quarters only from Spring 92 to Spring 94.
-Each quarter from Spring 95

-FDPCH19 - Number of dependent children in family aged under 19
+- FREQUENCY: Spring quarters only from Spring 92 to Spring 94.
+Each quarter from Spring 95 - NOTES: The notes for FDPCH19 also apply to this variable. - FDPCH19 Number of dependent children in family aged under 19

 (0-10) Number of dependent children in family aged under 19